directus/directus/docs/app/content.md

 # Content

-> The Content Module is the primary way for Users to interact with Items in a Collection _(i.e. database content)_,
+> The Content Module is the primary way for Users to interact with Items in a Collection _(i.e. database content)_.
-> enabling Users to browse/view, create, sort, order, upload, download, edit, share, archive, and delete Items.
+> No-code Users will have the tools they need to view and manage, sort and order, or even import and export data easily
+> and intuitively no matter what your data model contains, from blog posts to event bookings, IoT fleet geo-positions to
+> CRM, and everything in between.

 [[toc]]